DeanoC/The-Forge/README.md

 ### Basic Usage
 Clone https://github.com/DeanoC/The-Forge-AL2O3-Simple.git and load the CMakeLists.txt file into CLion or VS2019 (or use any other CMake system) and build.
 First build will take a while as it downloads and compiles everthing.

-### Resources
-Currently the CAPI is configured to look in the following directory for various resources.
-This isn't ideal and would like to make it configurable.
-* binshaders/                                FSR_BinShaders
-* srcshaders/                                FSR_SrcShaders
-* textures/                                  FSR_Textures
-* meshes/                                    FSR_Meshes
-* fonts/                                     FSR_Builtin_Fonts
-* gpuconfigs/                                FSR_GpuConfig
-* misc/                                      FSR_OtherFiles

 ### Info